israelgonzalezb/israel-gonzalez-sandbox/README.md

 ### Readme

-This is a simple express app that serves an html page to search Dwolla customers.
+This is a simple express app that serves an HTML page to search Dwolla customers.

 1. If you have a Dwolla Sandbox Account, [log in](https://accounts-sandbox.dwolla.com/login).
 Otherwise, [create an account](https://accounts-sandbox.dwolla.com/sign-up) and follow the verification instructions.
 3. On your [Dashboard](https://dashboard-sandbox.dwolla.com/), click **≡ Menu -> Applications**.